Mission patch

 A mission patch is a cloth reproduction of a spaceflight mission emblem worn by astronauts and other personnel affiliated with that mission.
 It is usually executed as an embroidered patch.
 The term space patch is mostly applied to an emblem designed for a crewed space mission.
 Traditionally, the patch is worn on the space suit that astronauts and cosmonauts wear when launched into space.
 Mission patches have been adopted by the crew and personnel of many other space ventures, public and private.

 Origins

+The idea of creating distinctive patches for military missions or units began during the US Civil War, when the Army of the Potomac introduced special insignias to distinguish its corps and divisions.
+This practice faded after General Robert E. Lee surrendered at Appomattox and the army disbanded.
+However, the tradition was brought back with the onset of World War I and has since become widespread across all branches of the military, used in both wartime and peacetime.

 The first space patch was flown by Soviet cosmonaut Valentina Tereshkova on the Vostok 6 mission in 1963; however, that was hidden from public view by the bright orange coverall that was part of the space suit at the time.
 At the start of the human spaceflight space age, as a rule, astronauts were pilots from a military background.
 These pilots took the tradition of military shoulder patches with them; most US space missions have had dedicated designs, and since the mid-1980s most Soviet/Russian flights also featured space patches.
 Mission patches were first sported by NASA astronauts in 1965.
 The idea was first introduced to NASA by Air Force pilot (and astronaut) Gordon Cooper.